 Applications to GSAS are processed centrally through the GSAS Office of Admissions, although applicants are granted or denied admission only to specific degrees or advanced certificate programs.
-Fordham GSAS admits students to research degrees, including the Master of Arts (M.A.), the Master of Science (M.S.), and the Doctor of Philosophy (Ph.D.), as well some professionally-oriented degrees, such as the Master of Fine Arts (M.F.A.).
-Programs and degrees offered by GSAS are listed on the GSAS Programs and Degrees web page.
+Fordham GSAS admits students to research degrees, including the Master of Arts (M.A.), the Master of Science (M.S.), and the Doctor of Philosophy (Ph.D.), as well some professionally oriented degrees, such as the Master of Fine Arts (M.F.A.).
+Programs and degrees offered by GSAS are listed on the GSAS Graduate Programs page.

 Applicants for graduate study must have received a baccalaureate degree or its equivalent from a college or university of recognized standing.
 Any exception to this policy must be approved in writing by the dean.
 Admission recommendations to the graduate school are made by faculty within the program in question, and are based on the applicant’s potential and preparation for graduate work in the chosen field as well as the availability of faculty and facilities for the applicant’s proposed research interests.
 After receiving the faculty’s recommendations, the final decision regarding admission is made by the dean (see Authority).